historic-trails/website/docs/sites/seth-ward-house.md

   src="images/battle-of-westport.jpg"
 %}

 On October 23, 1864 Confederate Major General Sterling Price led a legendary raid into Missouri in hopes of forcing the loss of a border state.
 If the raid was successful, Abraham Lincoln would have had faced a challenging reelection, allowing the Confederacy the chance to negotiate a settlement.
-However, this raid was met head on by the Army of Missouri, leading to the largest Civil War battle west of the Mississippi River, with Confederate forces numbering 8,500 troops and 22,000 Union soldiers.
-(Beckenbaugh) The Battle of Westport, often referred to as the "Gettysburg of the West," was a major Union victory.
+However, this raid was met head on by the Army of Missouri, leading to the largest Civil War battle west of the Mississippi River, with Confederate forces numbering 8,500 troops and 22,000 Union soldiers. [^Beckenbaugh] The Battle of Westport, often referred to as the "Gettysburg of the West," was a major Union victory.
 This battle occurred on the pastureland of the William Bent farmstead.
 With about 3,000 Union and Confederate casualties combined, the Battle of Westport is forever entrenched in the ground of the Bent-Ward property.
 Today, the battleground is now a part of the Jacob L. Loose park in Kansas City, Missouri.